 The Devv cryptocurrency can be used for payment in Devvio’s Blockchain-as-a-Service business.

 Devvio wants to build the world’s infrastructure for transferring value.
+We large scale corporate use.
 We intend to create one of the most powerful blockchain solutions, and let many other people implement their blockchain needs on our platform, growing our Blockchain-as-a-Service (BaaS) business.
 We have the ability to create inexpensive, scalable, and secure Smart Contracts which also leverage our other protocol features (fraud/theft/loss protections, privacy, etc.).
 There are some vertical markets we would like to focus on ourselves as well, such as financial transactions (remittance, exchange, and payments).

 The Devv cryptocurrency is intended as a general purpose cryptocurrency as well as the currency we will accept for our BaaS business.
 Purchases of Devv can be in essence pre-purchases of Devv blockchain utilization.
 The Devv cryptocurrency has advantages over other cryptocurrencies.
 It has fraud/theft/loss protections, privacy that will work within regulatory environments, and scalability to millions of transactions/second.
 Devv also will be used on our BaaS business — customers can pay for their token usage in Devv.
 Devv’s Whitepaper lists a number of use cases (in the Use Cases section) for both the cryptocurrency and the blockchain.

 Ripple, EOS, and Hashgraph have similar technologies and could be competitors with us.